Delaware and Maryland

 Here’s where many homeowners go wrong – they either skip lubrication entirely or use the wrong products.
 Proper lubrication is crucial for smooth operation and noise reduction, but it needs to be done correctly.

 Use only silicone-based or lithium-based garage door lubricants.
-Avoid WD-40, which can actually attract dirt and grime over time.
+Avoid WD-40, which is a solvent and degreaser, not a lubricant; it can actually strip away existing lubrication and attract dirt and grime over time.

-Apply lubricant to all metal moving parts, including hinges, springs, metal rollers, tracks, and bearings.
+Apply lubricant to all metal moving parts, including hinges, springs, metal rollers, and bearings.
 However, never lubricate nylon rollers – they’re designed to operate dry.
+As part of your garage door opener maintenance, also apply a few drops of lubricant to the opener’s chain or screw drive rail (belt-drive openers do not require rail lubrication).
+This keeps the drive mechanism running smoothly and reduces operational noise.

 4. Don’t Ignore Safety Tests